programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Now that the model is built, you can visualize its output.
 Wordfish models are well-suited for two distinct kinds of visualizations: a 'document-level' visualization and a 'word level' visualization, both of which are scaled along horizontal and vertical axes.

+[Slapin and Proksch](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-5907.2008.00338.x) (2008) first proposed the Wordfish model as an advancement over previous text-scaling methodologies.[^5] They use Wordfish to estimate the ideological positions of German political parties around the turn of the century.

-The convention is to assign ideological polarity along the horizontal axis, while the vertical axis reflects a 'fixed effect'.
-In 'word level' visualizations, the fixed effect is each word's relative frequency, used to show dispersion across the corpus object.
-In 'document level' visualizations, the fixed effect is a value representing the relative length of each document.[^4]
+The Wordfish model assigns two parameters to each word used in the corpus studied (`beta` and `psi`), and a similar two to each document (`alpha` and `theta`).
+The convention is to assign ideological polarity along the horizontal axis using the variables `beta` (for features) and `theta` (for documents).
+The vertical axis reflects a ‘fixed effect’ - `psi` (for features) and `alpha` (for documents).
+In ‘word level’ visualizations, the fixed effect `psi` is each word’s relative frequency, used to show dispersion across the corpus object.
+In ‘document level’ visualizations, the fixed effect `alpha` is a value representing the relative length of each document.

+Very rare words and very short comments (documents) contain relatively little useful information, and their inclusion can be detrimental to the overall model.
+The preprocessing steps we share eliminate very short comments.
+However, you will likely see, and can confidently eliminate, additional highly infrequent words (those with very negative `psi` values) following initial model results.

 ### Unique Words